bishabosha/enhanced-string-interpolator/_docs/index.md

 There is also a special case where if the first element of the sequence is expected to be empty you can drop it with the `$foo..!(<regex>)` pattern.

-Putting this all together, you could split Windows style strings with the following pattern:
+Putting this all together, you could split Windows style paths with the following pattern:

 ```scala sc:nocompile
 raw"C:\foo\bar\baz.pdf" match